-The statistical reliability of the HHPI1983 would be compromised if an extreme event caused an unexpectedly sharp decline in the volume of Mortgage Offer Data in any given month and in turn the volume of mortgage transactions that were available for input into the HHPI1983 model.
+The statistical reliability of the HHPI2019 would be compromised if an extreme event caused an unexpectedly sharp decline in the volume of Mortgage Offer Data in any given month and in turn the volume of mortgage transactions that were available for input into the HHPI2019 model.

-During the 35+years in which the HHPI1983 has been produced, volumes of Mortgage Offer Data have only once (during UK government-imposed lockdowns in response to the Covid-19 global pandemic) been insufficient to produce all HHPI1983 benchmarks.
-In a scenario where the number of mortgage transactions received from LBG fell below general statistical standard guidelines and to the extent that this might have a material impact on the statistical integrity of the HHPI1983, the Index Administration Committee (IAC) would make a decision as to whether the family of benchmarks should be published.
-For a publication in this scenario the Administrator would make HHPI1983 users aware that the family of benchmarks (or individual benchmarks that are part of the family) has been based on an unusually low volume of transactions and the factors that had driven this.
-The IAC may also consider consulting with users around temporary changes to the methodology to address data sufficiency, e.g. inclusion of mortgage transaction data from earlier periods in the calculation of the model.
+During the period in which the HHPI2019 has been produced, volumes of Mortgage Offer Data have only once (during UK government-imposed lockdowns in response to the Covid-19 global pandemic) been at a level that has led to considerable challenges in producing all HHPI2019 benchmarks.
+In a scenario where the number of mortgage transactions received from LBG fell below general statistical standard guidelines and to the extent that this might have a material impact on the statistical integrity of the HHPI2019, the Index Committee would make a decision as to whether the family of benchmarks should be published.

+For a publication in this scenario the Administrator would make HHPI2019 users aware that the family of benchmarks (or individual benchmarks that are part of the family) has been based on an unusually low volume of transactions and the factors that had driven this.
+The Index Committee may also consider consulting with users around temporary changes to the methodology to address data sufficiency, e.g. inclusion of mortgage transaction data from earlier periods in the calculation of the model.
 The accuracy of the data inputs would not be affected by any extreme event and quality checks are in place to verify data quality.